aleju/face-generator/README.md

 # About

 This is a script to generate new images of human faces using the technique of generative adversarial networks (GAN), as described in the paper by [Ian J. Goodfellow](http://arxiv.org/abs/1406.2661).
+GANs train two networks at the same time: A Generator (G) that draws/creates new images and a Discriminator (D) that distinguishes between real and fake images.
+G learns to trick D into thinking that his images are real (i.e. learns to produce good looking images).
+D learns to prevent getting tricked (i.e. learns what real images look like).
+Ideally you end up with a G that produces beautiful images that look like real ones.
+On human faces that works reasonably well, probably because they contain a lot of structure (autoencoders work well on them too).

-The code is based on a modified version of facebook's [eyescream project](https://github.com/facebook/eyescream).
+The code of this repository is a modified version of facebook's [eyescream project](https://github.com/facebook/eyescream).
+It does not use the upscaling feature (laplacian pyramid).

+Note: This project is not fully finished yet, but mostly funtional.

 # Example images